 Qualifications: BA (Hons) in Dance, Sport and Physical Education, PGCE in Secondary Physical Education

-Miss Rothery graduated from Liverpool Hope University with a First Class BA (Hons) degree in Dance, Sport and Physical Education in 2016.
+Miss Rothery graduated from Liverpool Hope University with a First Class degree in Dance, Sport and Physical Education in 2016.
 She is a passionate PE teacher who strongly believes in every child’s ability to enjoy and perform well in a wide range of sports and games.
 In 2018, Miss Rothery completed her PGCE in Secondary Physical Education from Manchester Metropolitan University.
 Alongside qualifying to teach, she gained valuable experience in a Doncaster secondary school teaching PE and choreographing a wide range of large-scale dance pieces.
-Miss Rothery is very excited to give all pupils the opportunity to perform, compete and gain confidence in dance and sport.
-During her PGCE, Miss Rothery took charge of the Year 7 netball team, training weekly and leading pupils during competitive fixtures.
+Miss Rothery gives all pupils the opportunity to perform, compete and gain confidence in dance and sport.
 Miss Rothery strongly believes that pupils can thrive in a competitive environment and is totally committed to offering a wide range of clubs to the pupils of Mercia School.